To mark International Archives Day 2015, we’re posting a sampling of some of the international fare in PAMA’s archival collections.

 The two legal documents below, both on parchment, or animal skin, are the oldest records the Peel archives holds.
 They come from the records of a Brampton lawyer, Blaine Bowyer.
 We don’t know whether they are family documents that were handed down to him or whether he acquired them as a collector.

-The second document, shown front and back, is a contract written in English and dated 1658, interestingly during the interregnum period of English history when the country was governed as a short-lived republic.
-It is signed by Edward Harris, among others.
+The second document, shown front and back, is a contract written in English and dated 1658, interestingly during the interregnum (“between reigns”) period of English history when the country was governed as a short-lived republic after the execution of King Charles I. It is signed by Edward Harris, among others.
 Unlike Oliver Marton above, he was illiterate and left his “mark” – a crude H—because he could not sign his name.
 A scrivener, or scribe, named William Adams wrote up this document for him.
+The reddish substance on one of the bottom straps is wax from a now missing seal.

 These photographs of the wilds of Australia come from the records of Thomas Coombs, who eventually settled in Brampton, Ontario, and lived in one of the town’s most distinctive residences, Alderlea.
 But before he settled in Peel County, Coombs served as Canadian Commissioner for the Salvation Army and toured Australia with General William Booth.
 In the left-hand image below, he poses with Booth (Booth is seated).